EcoJulia/Diversity.jl/README.md

 ## a similarity matrix for the species
 ##
 ## Arguments:
+## - measure - diversity measure to use - one of α , ᾱ , β , β̄ , γ or γ̄
 ## - proportions - population proportions
-## - measure - diversity measure to use, by default ᾱ
 ## - Z - similarity matrix
 ##
 ## Returns:
 ## - diversity (at ecosystem level) or diversities (of sub-communities)
-function generalisedrichness (proportions::Matrix,
+function generalisedrichness (measure::Function,
-                              measure::Function = ᾱ,
+                              proportions::Matrix,
                               Z::Matrix)

 ## generalisedshannon () - Calculate a generalised version of Shannon entropy